mediapps/kumbu-flask-react/README.md

 # React + Flask Blueprints + Webpack 4 starter kit

-A starter repo that includes Flask Blueprints,React, and Webpack 4.
+A starter repo that includes Flask Blueprints, React, and Webpack 4.

 ### How to setup